As baseball tries to return to normal, a reminder of how fragile the season may be

 But as is the case elsewhere, not everyone in baseball is willing to be vaccinated.
 Twins shortstop Andrelton Simmons tweeted that he would not be receiving or advocating for the vaccine.
 The wife of Cubs’ infielder Eric Sogard posted on Instagram suggesting the league and union were trying to force players into getting it with their incentives, even though it remains voluntary.

 “The vaccine is an individual choice.
-We respect everybody’s freedoms to take and not to take and support them both ways,” said Schildt, the Cardinals’ manager.
+We respect everybody’s freedoms to take and not to take and support them both ways,” said Mike Shildt, the Cardinals’ manager.
 “There is clearly an advantage to getting to a threshold of 85 percent for the collective group and the freedoms we can do and how we can go about our lives to get more normalized again, reflective of our country.”

 Until other teams reach that point, baseball will linger in uncertainty, wondering when things will get back to normal and how it will feel when they get there.